 To achieve this, all our work is underpinned by research and evaluation.
 This has shown that The Big Bang UK Young Scientists & Engineers Fair and all our Big Bang Near Me events were well enjoyed by young people with over nine in 10 11-16 year-olds rating the events as enjoyable.

-Feedback from The Big Bang Fair 2013 showed that, in addition to being a highly enjoyed event, nearly all 11-14 year-olds agreed they learned a lot by visiting The Fair and were significantly more likely to regard careers in science and engineering as appealing.
+Feedback from The Big Bang Fair 2014 showed that, in addition to being a highly enjoyed event, over half the key age-group of 11-14 year-olds agreed they learned a lot by visiting The Fair and were significantly more likely to regard careers in science and engineering as appealing.

 The Tomorrow’s Engineers programme has also had a positive a positive effect on young people’s perceptions of science and engineering careers.
 Nearly half of all secondary school pupils who took part in the programme thought a career in engineering was desirable.